 Elopement Wedding Photographer.

 Small weddings are just awesome!
 I was lucky enough to be a second shooter with the one and only Neil Thomas Douglas back in January.
 This was my first elopement and what a great day it was!
-With stags, dogs, great people and amazing scenery we couldn’t go wrong really!
-In the current climate, I think smaller weddings are going to feature more and more and this is no bad thing at all.
+With stags, dogs, great people, and amazing scenery we couldn’t go wrong really!
+In this current climate, smaller weddings are going to feature more and more and this is no bad thing at all.
 Absolutely lovely to be a part of this day from start to finish.